From November 16th to 30th get no interest on the last 6 months of your loan with our partner easyfinancière.

 A personal loan can also be used to help pay for the cost of refinancing your mortgage.
 When interest rates go down, it is a good time to refinance your mortgage.
 However, you will be penalized if you are refinancing early.
 It can be more cost-efficient to pay the penalty by taking out a loan and refinancing your mortgage at the right time.
 The money you save on monthly mortgage payments after refinancing will be greater than the cost of your personal loan.
 In the end, you will come out on top.

 You can also use a personal loan to help buy a home.
 The loan can be used to cover the cost of a down payment.
 It is helpful to imagine the loan as a bridge that allows you to retain several months’ worth of mortgage and escrow payments in your account.
-Keep in mind, lenders will be more willing to accept your loan application if your debt-to-income ratio and credit score are within acceptable limits.
+Keep in mind, lenders like Fairstone will be more willing to accept your loan application if your debt-to-income ratio and credit score are within acceptable limits.

 Do your Research Beforehand